-Scientific Name: Dryocopus pileatus
+- Scientific Name: Dryocopus pileatus

-Females have the same markings but a black mustache and forehead, and their red crest is shorter and less brilliant.
+Females have the same markings but a black mustache and forehead, and their red crests are somewhat shorter and less brilliant.
 Both genders show large white underwing patches in flight and have black legs and feet.
 Juvenile birds look similar to adult females.

 While these birds do not sing, their loud, rapid "kuk-kuk-kuk-kuk-kuk" calls are just as distinctive and slightly accelerate toward the end of the call.
 The drumming of pileated woodpeckers is relatively slow and even, but also accelerates near the end of each sequence.
 There are long gaps between bursts of drumming.

 The pileated woodpecker is a solitary bird but can be found in pairs, especially during the breeding season.
-These birds will defend the same territory throughout the year, but are more tolerant of other woodpeckers in the winter.
-Their flight pattern is an undulating line with short glides when the wings are pulled in to the body.
+These birds will defend the same territory throughout the year but are more tolerant of other woodpeckers in the winter.
+Their flight pattern is an undulating line with short glides when the wings are pulled in to the body, and the wing beats are relatively slow.
 Their bright red crest is mobile and may be raised or lowered to show different emotions or moods.

 These are monogamous birds.
 As cavity-nesters, they excavate a suitable cavity 10-24 inches deep in a dead tree.
 The nesting cavity has an elongated opening 15-85 feet above the ground, and the birds may leave a few wood chips inside for lining.

 The oval- or elliptical-shaped eggs are plain white with a subtle glossy finish.
 The male parent will do most of the 16-18 days of necessary incubation.
 Both parents care for the altricial young for 26-28 days after hatching, and a mated pair will raise one brood of 2-8 eggs each year.
-Young pileated woodpeckers remain close to their parents in a loose family group for several months, but will seek out their own mates and territories at the beginning of the next breeding season.
+Young pileated woodpeckers remain close to their parents in a loose family group for several months but will seek out their own mates and territories at the beginning of the next breeding season.